-- One copy or phonorecord, or alternative identifying material (in lieu of submitting one or two copy(ies) or phonorecord(s) of the work). - Incomplete copy(ies) or phonorecord(s) or copy(ies) or phonorecord(s) other than those normally comprising the best edition. - Actual copy(ies) of the work (in lieu of submitting identifying material). - Identifying material that does not comply with Section 202.21 of the Office's regulations.
+- One copy or phonorecord, or alternative identifying material (in lieu of submitting one or two copy(ies) or phonorecord(s) of the work). - Incomplete copy(ies) or phonorecord(s) or copy(ies) or phonorecord(s) other than those normally comprising the best edition. - Actual copy(ies) of the work (in lieu of submitting an electronic copy or identifying material). - Identifying material that does not comply with sections 202.4 or 202.21 of the Office's regulations.

-37 C.F.R. § 202.20(d)(1).
+37 C.F.R. § 202.20(d)(1)(i)-(iv).